 If a patient is receiving end of life care we will make appropriate arrangements for them.

 Visiting with a patient who is coming for an appointment

-Please can we ask that patients come into the hospital on their own.
-If you need to be accompanied to your appointment, for example someone to translate or support if you have a hearing impairment, please contact the department in advance to let them know.
-Please be aware we have reduced the seating available in our waiting rooms to enable social distancing.
+Please can we ask that where possible patients still come into the hospital on their own.
+If you need to be accompanied to your appointment, for example someone to translate or support if you have a hearing impairment, they can attend but please be aware we have reduced the seating available in our waiting rooms to enable social distancing.

-We ask that patients (unless exempt) as well as any visitors wear a face covering whilst entering and moving through our hospital.
-Please also maintain good hand hygiene and observe social distancing throughout the hospital.
+We ask that patients (unless exempt) as well as all visitors wear a face covering whilst entering and moving through our hospital.
+Please also maintain good hand hygiene and where possible observe social distancing.
 These will all help us reduce the risks to other patients, visitors and our staff.
-Where possible, please also lateral flow test prior to coming to your appointment.

 Thank you for your cooperation.